 - John sipped his coffee.
 I did so too.

 However, there is a difference between them.
-Those in Group A are reference items : the referring word/phrase is identical to the one it replaces.
+The underlined items in Group A are reference items : the referring word/phrase is identical to the one it replaces.
 In these contexts She is Anne, the publicity campaign is the idea - and so on.
-The reference item could be taken out and replaced with the original : John sipped John's coffee
+The reference item could be taken out and replaced with the original : John sipped John's coffee / Anne picked up a newspaper.

-Substitution also differs grammatically from reference in that substitution items can be modified by determiners, adjective or adverbs – eg that red one, I really do whereas referring expressions cannot *that red it.
+Substitution also differs grammatically from reference in that substitution items can be modified by determiners, adjective or adverbs – eg:

 For a fuller account of different types of reference, see Reference